-Having a help desk account for your customer support team implies the ability to communicate with requesters well.
-This skill should be shown regardless of the support channel your customers use to reach out to you.
+Having a help desk account for your customer support team implies the ability to communicate with requesters with appropriate chat etiquette.
+You should show this skill regardless of the support channel your customers use to reach out to you.

 Across the globe, 96% of consumers say customer service is an important factor in their choice of loyalty to a brand.

-And customer service satisfaction depends directly on the communication with the support representatives.
+A positive customer experience depends directly on communication with the support representatives.

 Another statistics provided by Ameyo notes: